sauln1/Agribuddy/README.md

 - Home Assistant 2025.12 or later
 - A weather entity (HA's built-in weather integration, MQTT weather sensor, template, or any entity exposing the standard weather attributes)
 - A free RapidAPI account + Verdantly Gardening API subscription.
-See setup below.
+See setup below. itnis highly recommended to purchase a higher tier for Verdantly API for larger gardens or setups!
 ---

 ## Installation